mpope9/beautiful-jekyll/_posts/2018-09-06-LockingAndroidUI.md

 ```
 Simple enough.
 This element is currently locked.

 Now, in our activity we need an easy way to take care of locking/unlocking all of the UI items.
-We can achive this by using a simple list, and checking if the element should be disabled.
+We can achieve this by using a simple list, and checking if the element should be disabled.

 ```
 boolean disableUI = false;